ldruschk/ctf-writeups/2018_pwnctf_pw-api.md

 `System.nanoTime()` refers to the amount of nano seconds which have elapsed since some specific but unspecified point in time.
 Remembering the attachment from the first stage, which read `3 days later`, this sounds a lot like the correct seed. `3 days` in nano seconds is `3*24*60*60*1E9`, so now we can just xor this with the first `seedUniquifier` (or rather the first 10 just to be sure) and use that as the `Random` instance used by `RandomStringUtils` instead.

-This, however, does not yield to the correct result.
+This, however, does not lead to the correct result.

 ## Attempt 2: Using the 18 character substring to reverse the RNG seed
 The second idea was to use what we know about the key from the screenshot, namely the first 18 characters, to reconstruct the seed.
 However, since each random value generated is taken modulo 62 inside the `RandomStringUtils.random()` function it did not seem to be feasible at first.
 Out of ideas, we abandonded this challenge for now.